RonasIT/laravel-swagger/readme.md

 ## Installation

-1. Require this package with composer using the following command: `composer require ronasit/laravel-swagger`
+1. Install the package using the following command: `composer require ronasit/laravel-swagger`

     > ***Note***
     >